What Every Podcast Website Needs

 Too many podcast websites do not share ways to get in touch.

 Make sure that your email address is visible, on almost every page.
-This encourages your listeners, brands and potential sponsors to reach out.
+This encourages listeners, brands and potential sponsors to reach out to you.

 Here are the best places to include your email address or contact form on your site: